I put together this map awhile ago which illustrates perimeter regions surrounding population centers in the northwest.

-For the curious, I put together this map awhile ago which illustrates perimeter regions surrounding the population centers of city regions containing populations of 50,000 (red circles) and 200,000 (blue circles) people in the states of Montana, Idaho, eastern Washington, and eastern Oregon.
+City regions containing populations of 50,000 (red circles) and those with 200,000 (blue circles) in the states of Montana, Idaho, eastern Washington, and eastern Oregon.

 There are two perimeters on the map which you may want to stay away from if you are concerned about higher population centers (Boise and Spokane).